 In every way, my expectations were exceeded.
 The grounds were looking great, the food court was never overly-crowded, and there were never rowdy groups of kids playing on the football field.
-About my only complaint was the WiFi and cellular service, but that’s on T-Mobile as much as it is Disney.
-(I was in a ‘remote’ part of Home Run Hotel.)
-On a more positive note, bus service was prompt, pickup times were accurate, and it was only shared on one late night coming back from Magic Kingdom.
+Bus service was prompt, pickup times were accurate, and it was only shared on one late night coming back from Magic Kingdom.
 Despite leaving late, I always made Early Entry with time to spare.

-Crowds & Wait Times – As measured by average wait times, Thanksgiving week was the third busiest week of the year to date, behind only Presidents’ Day and the peak of spring break season.
+Crowds & Wait Times – As measured by average wait times, Thanksgiving week was one of the 5 busiest weeks of last year, behind only Presidents’ Day, Spring Break’s peak week, and the weeks of Christmas and New Year’s Eve.
 The week-to-week drop is pretty pronounced, with crowds plummeting on the Sunday after Thanksgiving and staying there for the entirety of the next week.

-The week following Thanksgiving averaged a 34 minute wait time (3/10 on the crowd calendar), as compared to 49 minutes during the week of Thanksgiving (10/10 on the crowd calendar).
+The week following Thanksgiving averaged a 34 minute wait time (2/10 on the crowd calendar), as compared to 49 minutes during the week of Thanksgiving (10/10 on the crowd calendar).
 That 15 minute difference may seem insignificant, but it’s actually huge–and really adds up over the course of a day.
-(For those who want more data and in-depth analysis, see Early December Drop in Crowds at Walt Disney World.)

 If you’re planning a Walt Disney World trip for 2023 or 2024, you obviously cannot count on those exact numbers holding up.
 However, that’s pretty consistent with what we’ve seen in normal years for the last decade or so.
 Typically, crowds fall off a cliff the Sunday after Thanksgiving, plateau for a week or so, and then gradually rise in the lead-up to Christmas.

-All bets are off once winter breaks start, with the period between Christmas and New Year’s Eve being one of the worst weeks of the year, and things not really letting up until schools go back into session and Marathon Weekend concludes.
+Regardless of what else happens, all bets are off once winter breaks start.
+The period between Christmas and New Year’s Eve being one of the worst weeks of the year, and things not really letting up until schools go back into session and Marathon Weekend concludes.